QwenLM/Qwen2.5/README.md

 ## Deployment
 Now, Qwen1.5 is supported by multiple inference frameworks.
 Here we demonstrate the usage of `vLLM` and `SGLang`.

-> [!Note]
+> [!Warning]
 > <div align="center">
-> Neither vLLM nor SGLang currently offer built-in support for <b>function calling</b>.
+> Neither vLLM nor SGLang currently support <b>function calling</b>.
 If you require tool use capabilities, please refer to <a href="https://github.com/QwenLM/Qwen-Agent">Qwen-Agent</a>, which provides a wrapper around these APIs to support function calling.
 > </div>

 ### vLLM